streamingfast/network-payments-cli/README.md

 sendpayment \
   --allocation-id 0x1234 \
   --amount 10 \
+  --deployment-id Qm1234 \
   --private-key-file {path-to-private-key-file} \
   --rpc-url http://{sender-arbitrum-rpc-node}
 ```

 **Notes**:
 - `--allocation-id`: The ID of the allocation receiving the payment.
+- `--deployment-id`: The Deployment ID from the manifest.
 - `--private-key-file`: Path to the private key file of the sender.
 Alternatively, set the `NETWORK_PAYMENT_PRIVATE_KEY` environment variable.

 ---